-Over the past two months, we’ve experienced a race to go virtual across all aspects of our personal and professional lives.
-From birthday celebrations and happy hour meet-ups with friends.
-To meetings, conferences, and instructor-led training events nearly everything we do outside of our immediate household is happening online.
+Over the past several years, we’ve become humans who prefer to do more things virtually.
+This includes the meetings, conferences, and instructor-led training events we would have traveled to once upon a time.
 But going online doesn’t mean that all of your educational content should be delivered digitally.
 In this (now) virtual world, there are still significant benefits to offering a blend of printed and digital materials to enhance learning.

 Using a Mix of Media to Increase Learning Comprehension

 Since the rise of the internet, e-readers, and mobile technology, researchers have been studying the differences in reading and learning comprehension when content is provided in digital format versus print.
 In 2017, the American Educational Research Association published findings from their research on the impact of reading print material versus digital and what effect each has on learning retention.
 Here is a summary of some of their key takeaways: